Submitted by ronja on Thu, 06/02/2022 - 00:24

 Feedback, Feedback, Feedback, Launch, Then More Feedback

-By including your members and staff in the process of testing each feature as they are developed, your association will end up with a product that will be accepted and embraced by them.
+Include your members and staff in the process of testing each feature.
+This will help your association.
+You get to will end up with a product that will be accepted and embraced by them.

 The best way to bring everyone on board with a solution that best serves the members is to have a conversation and give everyone a voice.
-Allow the people who are responsible for the website — perhaps the marketing department — to express their reticence to the changes that the membership managers want.
+Allow the people who are responsible for the website to express their concerns.
+This might include the marketing department and their reservations regarding the changes that the membership managers want.
 Allow them to hear how the membership team is expressing the needs and wants of the membership.
 Let the conversation guide your association.

 Learn How To Improve Your Membership Site